The American and French Presidents: Comparison and Contrast

 There is much to learn in a comparison between the French and American presidencies.
 In an earlier essay, I compared the origins of these two presidencies.
 Even though both of their countries are democratic republics, they also have some differences.
 This essay is devoted to pointing up the constitutional differences between the two presidencies.

 Can the President Change the Constitution?--American presidents have no formal role in the amending of the United States Constitution.
 However, the French president in conjunction with the prime minister can make amendment proposals to be approved by a majority in both houses of the French parliament.
 That formal proposal must then be either ratified by referendum or by a three-fifths vote of a congress made up of members from both houses of Parliament.

-Unlike the American president, the French president is the only national official that is directly elected by all the electorate of France.
-In the United States, both the president and vice president are nationally elected, however they are not popularly elected like the French president but are rather elected by an elite group of voters called the Electoral College.
+Both the American and French presidents must be elected by a majority.
+However, unlike the American president, the French president is the only national official that is directly elected by all the electorate of France.
+In the United States, both the president and vice president are nationally elected, however they are not popularly elected like the French president; rather, they are elected by an elite group of voters called the Electoral College.
 The US president can be elected twice to a four-year term; for the French president he can serve no more than two five-year terms.

 Number of Executives